-Treats iron toxicity (too much iron in the blood).
+Treats iron toxicity (too much iron in the blood) in patients who receive blood transfusions and in patients with non-transfusion-dependent thalassemia syndromes.
 This medicine is an iron chelator (binder).

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to deferasirox or if you have severe kidney disease, severe liver disease, cancer, or blood or bone marrow problems (such as myelodysplastic syndrome, low platelet counts).

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.